 The Credit Facility contains covenants, including, but not limited to, restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
 For instance, we must maintain at least \$25 million in equity and must maintain an interest coverage ratio of at least 125%.
-The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
-As of September 30, 2015, we were in compliance with the covenants relating to our Credit Facility.
+The Credit Facility compliance with the covenants relating to our Credit Facility.